 Good Shepherd also offers an array of training and enrichment opportunities for students, teachers, staff, and administration in elementary, middle, and high schools in the Philadelphia area.
 These programs range from training students and teachers in Peer Mediation and supporting the implementation of Peer Mediation programs in schools to Restorative Practices trainings for teachers and staff.
 We also provide Conflict Resolution Education for Teachers, Conflict Coaching, and Restorative Practices as a Classroom Management Tool trainings for schools.

 (Sources: Chernoff, N. & Watson, B. (2000).
 An Investigation of Philadelphia's Youth Aid Panel: A Community-Based Diversion Program for First-Time Youthful Offenders.
-Philadelphia: Public/Private Ventures and Good Shepherd Mediation Program: Court & Community Services "in-house JODP recidivism tracking")
+Philadelphia: Public/Private Ventures and CORA Good Shepherd Mediation: Court & Community Services "in-house JODP recidivism tracking")

-Good Shepherd Mediation Program offers the following workshops for juvenile offenders and youth at risk of delinquency:
+CORA Good Shepherd Mediation offers the following workshops for juvenile offenders and youth at risk of delinquency:

 - Conflict Resolution Workshops for Youth Aid Panel Referrals - Youth who have committed misdemeanor and simple felonies are referred by the Philadelphia Office of the District Attorney's 28 Youth Aid Panels.
 Participants attend the same workshops as the summary offenders.
 Youth who participate in this program must have admitted their involvement in the delinquent act with which they were charged.

 - Effects of Retail Theft Module - In addition to learning conflict resolution techniques, this portion of the Conflict Resolution workshop addresses personal and social pressures that can trigger retail theft, challenges that shoplifters face in their lives, retail theft law and its consequences, and behavior modification techniques.